|University||Format||Campus Visit Requirement||Study Length|

 You can see the specific program lengths for all Texas on campus and online DPT programs in the tables below.

-Typical Hybrid DPT Programs Available to Students in Florida
+Typical Hybrid DPT Programs Available to Texas Students

 On Campus DPT Programs in Texas